iRohitBajaj/pcc-customer-web/README.md

 Once the application has been deployed, you can hit the application endpoint to obtain the main page.
-The page has been designed to collect a customer ID from 1001-2000.
+The page has been designed to collect a customer ID from 1001-2000 and display the associated customer info.
-With session management enabled, you can enter the and return to the home page and the same customer will be displayed.
+You can return to the home page and the same customer will be displayed because the customer id is stored as a session attribute.
+With session-state caching enabled, this should allow the session information to be cached in PCC, surviving application restart.

 Restart the app with `cf restart customer-web`.
 You will see that on re-start and refreshing the home page, you will be required to re-enter the customer ID.
 This should NOT be the case if session-state caching were actually working.
-One looking at the log file (`cf logs customer-web`) while performing the above, you will see output similar to the following.
+On watching the log file (`cf logs customer-web`) while performing the above, you will see output similar to the following.

 ```bash
    2019-03-29T13:12:41.34-0600 [RTR/1] OUT